Advanced SQL + Performance workshop

 This workshop enables developers to use SQL as a first-class language in their applications.

-Due to the historic divide between database and programming skills the majority of SQL written by developers suffers from at least one of the following problems:
+Due to the historic divide between database and programming

 - It is overly complex and could be greatly simplified via refactoring

 - It has poor performance, due to insufficient knowledge of DB internals

 - It does not leverage modern and/or vendor specific SQL functions

 All of these issues can be fixed by encouraging developers to treat SQL with as much respect as their normal code, educating them about performance implications and informing them about new features available in commercial and open source databases.
 This masterclass achieves these three goals.

 - Introduction to the course databases and revision of core SQL constructs